boco3000/nba-rplacement-radar/README.md

 - Ranks likely beneficiaries when a star is absent
 - Exports CSV + HTML reports

+- ## Why this matters

+When a high-usage player is out, box score opportunities don’t distribute evenly.
+This project identifies *which teammates actually absorb that usage* rather than assuming next-man-up minutes.

+This is useful for:
+- DFS / prop research
+- Fantasy streaming decisions
+- Injury impact analysis
+- Sports analytics portfolio demonstrations

 - ## Approach

 - Uses per-game box score data for the 2024–25 NBA season